 pick df94881 Allow install to SD squash a7323e5 README Junkyism squash 3ead26f rm classpath from git

-Then, save/quit, and you'll be brought to into another editor session.
+Then, save/quit, and you’ll be brought to into another editor session.
 Describe the changes as well as you can and save/quit again.
 Hooray!
-You've squashed your ugly commits into one nice one.
-Now you're ready to submit a pull request.
+You’ve squashed your ugly commits into one nice one.
+Now you’re ready to submit a pull request in Git.

-Once you've commited and squashed your changes, push them to your remote like this:
+Once you’ve committed and squashed your changes, push them to your remote like this:

 git push origin newfeature